If you’re interested in purchasing a property, you may have also heard about stamp duty

 What Is the Deadline for Paying Stamp Duty?

-The deadline for paying stamp duty is 14 days as of the effective date of the transaction.
-To pay it, you will have to file a Stamp Duty Land Tax (SDLT) return.
+The deadline for paying stamp duty is 14 days from the effective date of the transaction.
+To pay it, you will have to file a SDLT return.

 Penalties and interest are applicable if you fail to submit the return and make the payment by this deadline.